MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/09/devtools-105.md

 In Microsoft Edge 105, several improvements to location controls have been made in [Focus Mode](../../../experimental-features/focus-mode.md), including a new option for changing the orientation of **Quick View**.

-The **Customize and control DevTools** (**...**) menu now directly provides options for changing the docking location of DevTools.
-This menu also contains settings for where the **Activity Bar** is displayed.
-The previous submenus have been replaced with toggle buttons.
-The **Dock location** icons now have greater contrast, and the currently selected **Dock location** option is now highlighted.
+The **Customize and control DevTools** (**...**) menu now directly contains buttons to set the docking location of DevTools, instead of requiring opening a submenu.
+The **Dock location** icons now have greater contrast, and the currently selected **Dock location** button is now highlighted.

+This menu also now directly contains buttons to set and indicate where the **Activity Bar** is displayed, instead of using a submenu.

 Selecting the docking location in Focus Mode, in previous versions of Microsoft Edge: